cap-js-community/event-queue/docs/implement-event/index.md

 This leads to the following situation: If the processing of these events is attempted again, Events A and B would not be processed again because their status is `done`.
 But the business data associated with these events would have been rolled back from the previous transaction.
-This could potentially lead to data inconsistencies because the status suggests that the events were processed successfully, but the business data associated with these events was not committed due to the transaction rollback.
+This could potentially lead to data inconsistencies, because the status suggests that the events were processed successfully, but the business data associated with these events was not committed due to the transaction rollback.

-This scenario highlights the importance of careful error handling and status management in batch processing of events to ensure data integrity and consistency.
+This scenario highlights the importance of careful error handling and status management in batch processing of events, to ensure data integrity and consistency.